elastic/terraform-provider-ec/docs/data-sources/ec_deployments.md

 # Data Source: ec_deployments

-Use this data source to retrieve a list of deployment and resource kind IDs based on a supplied query.
+Use this data source to retrieve a list of IDs for the deployment and resource kind, based on the specified query.

 ## Example Usage